Anu-Code07/major-exams-MlOps/README.md

 ## License

-This project is created for educational purposes as part of the MLOps course assignment.
+This project is my major exam for ml ops